Why do captions matter in videos?

 Pros

-• Animated preview is available when selecting templates.
+An animated preview is available when selecting templates.

-• Emoji support.
+Emoji support.

-• Community templates.
+Community templates.

 Cons

-• Does not support cloud fonts.
+Does not support cloud fonts.

-• Transcription editing is bit complicated.
+Transcription editing is a bit complicated.

-• Uses MOGRT to render captions.
-If you want to preview the whole thing with real animation, you have to render it in Premiere Pro which takes some time.
+Uses MOGRT to render captions.
+If you want to preview the whole thing with real animation, you have to render it in Premiere Pro, which takes some time.
 About 20~40 times slower than graphic captions.

 Price

-• $14.9 per month
+$14.9 per month

 5. Brevidy

-Brevidy is a plugin that also offers many features other than captions too.
+Brevidy is a plugin that also offers many features other than captions, too.

 Pros

-• Animated preview is available when selecting templates.
+An animated preview is available when selecting templates.

-• Supports translation.
+Supports translation.

-• Emoji support
+Emoji support

-• Caption only plan supported with $14.99
+Caption-only plan supported with $14.99

 Cons

-• Little bit clunky transcription editing UI.
+A little bit of clunky transcription editing UI.

-• Uses MOGRT to render captions.
-If you want to preview the whole thing with real animation, you have to render it in Premiere Pro which takes some time.
+Uses MOGRT to render captions.
+If you want to preview the whole thing with real animation, you have to render it in Premiere Pro, which takes some time.
 About 20~40 times slower than graphic captions.

 Price

-• Caption only plan: $14.99 per month, full other features: $29.99 per month
+Caption-only plan: $14.99 per month, full other features: $29.99 per month

 Conclusion

-Most of the tools here do a great job enhancing comprehension and retention, improving attention and engagement.
+Most of the tools here do a great job enhancing comprehension and retention, and improving attention and engagement.
 If having full customization is the most important thing to you, even though learning how to operate it initially is difficult and requires a lot of effort, then I would recommend Submachine.

-For me, Cutback stands out as the top choice, offering excellent UI, high performance, and a more than reasonable price of additional features that make it an all-in-one tool for video editors.
-Plus, they’ve been shipping meaningful updates every Friday for long time.
+For me, Cutback stands out as the top choice, offering excellent UI, high performance, and a more than reasonable price for additional features that make it an all-in-one tool for video editors.
+Plus, they’ve been shipping meaningful updates every Friday for a long time.
 Which ensures you're always getting the latest improvements.

 If you're interested in trying out Cutback, you can start a free trial today here or learn more with the YouTube introduction video.